 2. Curriculum Vitae/Resume

 a.
 Form 101 (Internship Application Form) with School Endorsement

 d.
 Form 104 (Personal Data Sheet with photos – CS Form 212, Rev 2017)

 5. Copies of the following school documents:

 b.
 Proof of School Registration/Enrollment with Class Schedule (Current Semester)

 After submission, kindly accomplish the SIP Application Acknowledgement Form:

 Selection and Assessment

-a.
-All documents (signed application letter, accomplished and signed forms 101 to 104) must be MERGED as one (1) PDF document and uploaded on the website to complete the application.
+• All documentary requirements (signed application letter, CV/Resume, School Endorsement, Accomplished and signed SIP forms 101 to 104) must be MERGED as one (1) PDF file.;

-3. The SEC evaluates applications based on: eligibility requirements, relevance of academic study, and the level of interest and motivation to contribute to the work of the agency.
-The SEC also considers institutional representation and gender in the overall intern selection process.
+• The SEC evaluates applications based on: eligibility requirements, relevance of academic study, and the level of interest and motivation to contribute to the work of the agency.
+The SEC also considers institutional representation and gender in the overall intern selection process.;